Dremel Stylo+ vs Flex Shaft vs Lite vs 3000: Comparison

 We outline the main differences and similarities of each model, along with the main features.

-We also consider which one might be better to get.
+We also consider which one might be better to get for different users.

 (*Friendly Disclosure – links to retailers or brands on this page may include affiliate links, and we may receive a commission when you purchase through these links)